San Luis F.C.: History

-It did not take long for San Luis to once again win Segunda Division and in 1975–76 they achieved the title and the right for promotion for the 1976–77 season.
+It did not take long for San Luis to once again win the Segunda División and in 1975–76 they achieved the title and the right for promotion for the 1976–77 season.
 This would lead to the Potosino classic in the top flight since Atlético Potosino had achieved promotion in the 1973–74 season as semi finalist.

-Once again their stay in Primera Division did not last long.
-In the end of a great season in 1976–77 where they reached the championship playoff, the franchise was sold to Tampico Madero who took over their spot in Primera Division.
+Once again their stay in the Primera División did not last long.
+In the end of a great season in 1976–77 where they reached the championship playoff, the franchise was moved and sold to Tampico, Tamaulipas and renamed Tampico Madero, who took over their spot in the Primera División.

-The team returned to Primera Division in the 2002–03 season, ending in the mid-table position.
+The team returned to the Primera División in the 2002–03 season, ending in the mid-table position.
 This stint was short-lived, since in the tournaments after that they did not do well, and they ended up being relegated after the 2003–04 season.

-Their last stint in Primera Division was in the 2005–06 season, when they gain promotion after winning the 2004–05 Primera 'A'.
+Their last stint in the Primera División was in the 2005–06 season, when they gain promotion after winning the 2004–05 Primera División 'A' de México.

 After the 2012–13 season Querétaro was relegated to the Ascenso MX after accumulating the lowest coefficient over the past three seasons.
 Querétaro would have been replaced by the 2012 Apertura Ascenso MX champion La Piedad, who won promotion after defeating the Clausura 2013 winner Neza in a promotional play-off.
-However, on May 28, 2013, Querétaro's ownership announced that it bought out Jaguares de Chiapas and relocated the team to Querétaro, dissolving the old Querétaro team and ensuring that Querétaro would still have a team in the first division.
-It was also announced that San Luis would move to Tuxtla Gutiérrez and be renamed Chiapas F.C., replacing the new outgoing Querétaro.
-Finally, La Piedad confirmed that they would also relocate to Veracruz and be renamed as Veracruz.
+However, on May 28, 2013, Querétaro's ownership announced that it bought out Jaguares de Chiapas and relocated the team to Querétaro, Querétaro, dissolving the old Querétaro team and ensuring that Querétaro would still have a team in the Primera División.
+It was also announced that San Luis would be moved to Tuxtla Gutiérrez, Chiapas and be renamed Chiapas F.C., replacing the new outgoing Querétaro.
+Finally, La Piedad confirmed that it would also be relocated to Veracruz and be renamed as C.F.
+Veracruz.
 These changes have sparked controversy in the Mexican press as Querétaro effectively bought its place back in the first division and newly promoted La Piedad completely lost its team.
-With this San Luis was left without a team in top flight now having only Atlético San Luis, was formed in 2013, in Ascenso MX.
+With this, the state San Luis Potosí was left without a team in top flight now having only Atlético San Luis, was formed in 2013, in the Ascenso MX after C.F.
+Veracruz was moved to the city of San Luis Potosí.
+Atlético San Luis is currently playing in the Primera División as of 2019, taking the original San Luis team's place.